Starting a business can feel a bit like trying to solve a Rubik’s cube.

 Don’t even consider names that are too literal or narrowly focused.
 Instead, think about the business you want your new venture to become in five or ten years.

-You may not know all the specifics now but think about logical ways that your current vision may expand.
+You may not know all the specifics now but think about logical ways to expand your current vision.
 Then choose a name that reflects your larger vision rather than the version of your business that you launch.

-Pitfall #4: Choosing a name already protected by trademark law
+Naming mistake #4: Choosing a business name already protected by trademark law

 Once a name has been trademarked in the U.S., that name is protected in all 50 states.